A historical guide to the workplace & the future of the office

 - Learning and professional development

 Companies need to learn how to acknowledge differences, work with differences and leverage differences in order to create an optimal working environment.

 As well as the trends in office design that we’ve had a look at, there’s another glaring way in which offices have changed in recent years.
-And it’s one that’s particularly relevant to all of us here at Metrikus: the adoption of smart technology.
+And it’s one that’s particularly relevant to all of us here at Metrikus: the adoption of IoT and smart technology.

 Over time, the workplace has slowly but surely become smarter and more efficient, and it’s clear that it will only get smarter in the coming years.

-Smart offices use a variety of sensors and data sources to understand and measure how people and objects behave in buildings.
+Smart offices use a variety of IoT sensors and data sources to understand and measure how people and objects behave in buildings.
 This data can then be used to optimise space utilisation, streamline maintenance process, improve the workplace environment, and increase productivity.